aws-samples/amazon-emr-on-eks-scale-test-tool/README.md

    - EKS_CLUSTER_NAME
    - AWS REGION
 1. Set the variables in `scale_test_tool/config/job_config_parameters.py`
-   - JOB_EXECUTION_ROLE_ARN
+   - JOB_EXECUTION_ROLE_ARN, CLOUD_WATCH_LOG_GROUP_NAME, S3_LOG_PATH
-   - Various Job Config Parameters for running a custom job (Default configuration will run sample Spark Pi Job.)
+   - Optionally, override the various job config parameters in order to have the scale test run your own job.
+The default configuration will run the example SparkPi Job that is bundled with Spark.

 Configure the locust file at path `scale_test_tool/locust/locust.conf`:
 1. Configure ```users``` parameter based on the number of Jobs that should run as a part of scale test.